HongruCai/PersonalWAB/README.md

 - **User Simulatior**: Simulates interactions aligned with user profiles and historical behaviors.
 - **Evaluation Paradigms**:  Single-turn track tests for isolated tasks and multi-turn for more complex interactions.

 The dataset is available in "PersonalWAB/envs/pwab/data".
+Or you can download [here](https://hongrucai.github.io/PersonalWAB/download).

 ### Task Description